wakeupnemo/polymarket-research/ROADMAP.md

 ## Current Position

-The project is now past initial framing and into early execution.
+The project is now past initial backbone construction and into early research-layer validation.

 ### Completed backbone blocks
 - repo scaffold and execution entrypoints,
 - metadata refresh,
 - token mapping,
 - raw books collection,
-- flat top-of-book state construction.
+- flat top-of-book state construction,
+- feature-job input freeze,
+- stable feature set `v0_1`,
+- diagnostics reporting layer on top of the stable feature set.

 ### Current live limitations
 - no websocket ingestion yet,
 - no incremental orderbook reconstruction yet,
 - no reconciliation engine yet,
 - no first-class event table yet,
-- no feature library yet,
-- no markout experiment yet.
+- no markout experiment yet,
+- no explicit market gating / tradability rules yet,
+- no first decision memo on whether stale / repeated-hash patterns should drive exclusion.

-This means the project has enough structure to begin serious diagnostics, but not enough evidence to claim any edge.
+This means the project now has enough structure to begin research triage, but not enough evidence yet to claim any edge.

 ---